In the Whale: Nate & Eric

-The band earned the opportunity to open the Denver installment of 2014's Riot Fest and got to play at noted Regional Music Festivals like Treefort Music Festival and The UMS.
+The band opened the Denver installment of 2014's Riot Fest and played at noted Regional Music Festivals like Treefort Music Festival and The UMS.
 In the Whale spent the summer and fall of 2014 touring alongside Guttermouth, Jane's Addiction and The Presidents of the United States of America.

 Full Nelson, Lollapalooza and Austin City Limits

 The release of 2015's Full Nelson EP got them to number 92 on the combined college radio charts.
 The band continued to receive favourable reviews not just for this release, but also for their live shows.
 Reviewer Brian Johnson calls the band "consistently enthralling"; reviewer Jed Murphy stated his only complaint about the album is "how short it is".

 In 2015, the duo played at major music festivals such as Lollapalooza, Austin City Limits, Canadian Music Week and South by Southwest, which received reviews from the likes of the Chicago Tribune and others.
 The band's inclusion in the Lollapalooza line-up was a major distinction as they are among the five Colorado artists to play the event in the last decade.

-Im the Whale served as the Official Correspondent for Denver's Westword newspaper during 2015's SXSW Music Festival in Austin, TX.
+In the Whale served as the Official Correspondent for Denver's Westword newspaper during 2015's SXSW Music Festival in Austin, TX.

 The band was also selected for Taco Bell's 'Feed the Beat' and Quiznos 'Toasty on Tour' artist programs and included on New Music Seminar's Artists on the Verge list for 2015.